 Translated literally as the “Bay of the Descending Dragons, Ha Long is the ideal location to watch the beautiful sunset over its wonders of limestone islands and islets.
 A glass of wine, a comfortable deck chair is all you need to enjoy the perfect cruise down to the horizon.

 Angkor is famous worldwide for its rich history of the Khmer Empire and the religious aspect of ancient temples.
 Angkor is an ancient city in Cambodia that was the center of the Khmer empire.
-The city houses the magnificent Angkor Wat, Cambodia's most popular tourist attractions.
-Renowned as Angkor’s most impressive and best known temple, Angkor Wat is the best preserved of all the Angkor monuments.
-The temple is an object of pride for Cambodia, its depiction appears on the national flag.
+The city houses the magnificent Angkor Wat, Cambodia's most popular tourist attraction.
+Renowned as Angkor’s most impressive and best-known temple, Angkor Wat is the best-preserved of all the Angkor monuments.
+A temple is an object of pride for Cambodia, its depiction appears on the national flag.